-In February 2006, we completed an SPA with the FDA for a pivotal Phase III clinical trial with Remoxy in approximately 400 patients with moderate to severe chronic pain.
-Under this procedure, a sponsor may seek the FDA's agreement on the design and analysis of a clinical trial intended to form the primary basis of an efficacy claim.
+In December 2007, we and King announced positive results of a Phase III trial of Remoxy in patients with chronic pain.
+The study met the primary end point that was prospectively defined by the FDA during a special protocol assessment, or SPA, process.
+Under this process, a sponsor may seek the FDA's agreement on the design and analysis of a clinical trial intended to form the primary basis of an efficacy claim.
 If the FDA agrees in writing, its agreement may not be changed after the trial begins except in limited circumstances, such as the FDA determining that a substantial scientific issue essential to determining the safety or effectiveness of the product was identified after the trial had begun.
 If the outcome of the trial is successful, the sponsor will ordinarily be able to rely on it as the basis for approval with respect to effectiveness.
-Under our SPA, if the outcome of our Phase III clinical trial is successful, we expect to use the data from the Phase III clinical trial as part of a basis of approval with respect to efficacy.
-While we received the SPA for this Phase III clinical trial assessing Remoxy, there can be no assurance that this clinical trial will have a successful outcome or that we will ultimately receive approval for this drug candidate.
+Under our SPA, and because of the positive results of our Phase III trial of Remoxy, we expect to use the Remoxy Phase III data as part of a basis of approval with respect to efficacy.
+While we received the SPA for this Phase III clinical trial assessing Remoxy, there can be no assurance that we will ultimately receive approval for this drug candidate.
 Furthermore, there can be no assurance that other events will not occur that would allow the FDA to disregard our SPA.